johnpankowicz/govmetting-testbfg-2/FrontEnd/ClientApp/src/assets/docs/purpose.md

   For democracy to work, the majority of citizens need to be involved on a continual basis.

 Democracy is never easy.
 But it was easier 2,000 years ago when only 50,000 needed to work together.
 Today, hundreds of millions need to work together.
-Each of us needs to participate at multiple goverment levels: for our town, our region, our state and our country.
+Each of us needs to participate at multiple goverment levels: for our town, our region,our state and our country.

+## Solutions

 The tools for democarcy haven't changed much in 2,000 years.
 But today with technolgy, we finally are able to create tools that can can allow hundreds of millions to work together.